SatyamSingh-Git/AI-misinformation-detector/README.md

 ## Acknowledgements
 Built with help from open-source NLP libraries and datasets.
 Special thanks to contributors and the research community for dataset releases and interpretability tools.

----

-If you'd like, I can:
-- generate a Model Card (MODEL_CARD.md) summarizing model capabilities and evaluation,
-- add examples and demo notebooks (Colab),
-- or create GitHub issue & PR templates.
-Tell me which you'd prefer next.